minakamoto/pcshscr2023/docs/2nd.md

 ```

 **NOTE**:
 If you get the following error, run `npm i -g npx` and try again.
-For more information, see the [Nextjs official issue](https://github.com/vercel/next.js/discussions/39997).
+For more information, see the [Next.js official issue](https://github.com/vercel/next.js/discussions/39997).

 ```sh
 $ npx create-next-app